littleroot/httpserver/README.md

 ```

 The command's interface isn't stable yet.
 To avoid breaking changes, you
-may want to use a specific commit.
-For example:
+may want to use a specific commit:

 ```
-go install github.com/littleroot/httpserver@0fc181a
+go install github.com/littleroot/httpserver@<commithash>
 ```

 ## Overview